Which works better in adults with glaucoma: fornix-based or limbak-based incisions of drainage surgery?

 We included RCTs comparing the benefits and complications of fornix- versus limbal-based trabeculectomy for glaucoma, irrespective of glaucoma type, publication status, and language.
 We excluded studies on children less than 18 years of age, since wound healing is different in this age group and the rate of bleb scarring postoperatively is high.

 One trial reported number of anti-glaucoma medications at 24 months of follow-up with no difference noted between surgical groups.
 However, three trials reported the mean number of anti-glaucoma medications at 12 months of follow-up without significant difference in the mean number of postoperative IOP-lowering medications between the two surgical techniques.
-Mean difference was 0.02, (95% CI −0.15 to 0.19) at 12 months of follow-up (high quality of evidence).
+Mean difference was 0.02, (95% CI −0.15 to 0.19) at 12 months of follow-up (high certainty evidence).

-Because of the small numbers of events and total participants, the risk of many reported adverse events were uncertain and those that were found to be statistically significant may have been due to chance.
+Because of the small numbers of events and total participants, the risk of many reported adverse events was uncertain and those that were found to be statistically significant may have been due to chance.

 For risk of bias assessment: although all six trials were randomised selection bias was mostly unclear, with unclear random sequence generation in four of the six studies and unclear allocation concealment in five of the six studies.
 Attrition bias was encountered in only one trial which also suffered from reporting bias.
 All other trials had an unclear risk of reporting bias as there was no access to study protocols.
 All included trials were judged to have high risk of detection bias due to lack of masking of the outcomes.
 Trabeculectomy is quite a standard procedure and unlikely to induce bias due to surgeon 'performance', hence performance bias was not evaluated.